filippofavali/TAG2G/README.md

 (before running featurization command look into Featurization/Config/FeaturesConfig.py and update all links to yours)

     python FeatureEmbedding.py

+Once you get your TWH-trn_with_wavlm.h5 file, you can convert it into TWH-trn_with_wavlm_16KMeans.h5 run

+    cd data/trn_features_with_wavlm
+    python match_kmeans.py

 #TODO: Optimize this with a projecct dir input in the call of the .py and parametrize everything on it in featuresConfig()
 also to produce both val and trn dataset features at call and not cahnging parameters into FeaturesConfig.py